hzget/hzget.github.io/notes/golang/pkg/http.md

 ## MiddleWare

 The multiplexer ServeMux is also a middleware in the architecture.
-There're places that the user can manipulate:
+The midddleware structure provides more space to manipulate:

-* embed another middleware, e.g., log request info in the Handler
+* chain another middleware, e.g., log request info in the Handler
 * replace the default multiplexer ServeMux with another one, e.g., httprouter

+### replace a middleware

 [HttpRouter][HttpRouter] is a lightweight high performance HTTP request router (also called multiplexer or just mux for short).